adam-zhu/functional-react-spa-starter/README.md

 |__|
 ```

 This is a _Good Idea™_ because it allows for the decoupling of state changing business logic from render logic and makes all pieces of UI 100% pure render functions.
-Combined with good naming this creates a very easy to reason with framework that is performant and has great coverage thanks to the folks at Facebook and the amazing community that supports the React ecosystem.

 # Opinions